opendataphilly/opendataphilly-jkan/_datasets/district-attorney-dashboard.md

   summary case outcomes, and summary case lengths.
 Dashboards are organized into final year-end data (updated at the end of each year) and year-to-date data (updated daily).
-  Each dashboard displays one or more interactive graphs showing trends, a table of data, and, optionally, an interactive map displaying the data by police districts."
+  Each dashboard displays one or more interactive graphs showing trends, a table of data, and, optionally, an interactive map displaying the data by police districts.

+  The dashboard does not provide for downloading data.
+Data downloads can be found at https://opendataphilly.org/datasets/district-attorney/"
 opendataphilly_rating: null
 organization: City of Philadelphia
 resources: